 → Track Finances to Spend Money Wisely

-Now that you’ve established an income, created a budget, aligned on money rules and set up a banking solution, it’s time to track the finances in the wild.
+Now that your teen has established an income, created a budget, aligned on money rules and set up a banking solution, it’s time for them to track their finances in the wild.
+Doing so keeps them engaged, giving you both greater confidence about making informed financial decisions.

 What Types of Expenses Will Teenagers Have?

 Teenagers will have a number of competing priorities for their newfound cash.
-They’ll have a list of priorities they want to pursue but it’ll also be important to create a list of things to save up for to balance between short-term wants and long-term needs.
+So it’s important to have them create a list of things to save up for so they can learn to balance short-term wants and long-term needs.

 Some common types of expenses teenagers will encounter include: